zhenxia1012/KeyValueStore/README.md

 # KeyValueStore

 ## Introduction
+The key-value store implements the friend-list in a social network, where key is the username and value is a list of names of the friends of the user (key).
+The value could change over time for given user and this key-value store captures this dynamic nature of the social network.<br>
-Key-Value Store allows client to manages their data as well as its history on server side
+Key-Value Store allows client to manages their data as well as its history on server side.

 ## Details
 ### LinkedMap